-Virtual Tour: 4501 Dexter St
+Virtual Tour: 3760 Benton St NW

 - by signing into my private property search site.
 Get access to Washington Fine Properties exclusives as well as all properties listed via the Multiple Listing Service.
 Customize searches and more, below:

-Coming very soon is 4501 Dexter St, a recently renovated home with 5 bedrooms, 3.5 baths, which sits on over 11,000 sq ft lot.
+New to the market is 4501 Dexter St, a recently renovated home with 5 bedrooms, 3.5 baths, which sits on over 11,000 sq ft lot.
 The spacious stone terraces are perfect for outdoor

 entertaining.
 Don't miss the uniquely designed kitchen, complete with an exposed brick wall and glass tile accents.